pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/on.md

 | --- | --- |
 | `method` | The mobile authentication method you wish to register a handler for

-Currently, the available method strings are `"confirmation"` (push), `"pin"` (push with PIN), and `"fingerprint"` (push with fingerprint).
+Currently, the available method strings are `"confirmation"` (push), `"pin"` (push with PIN), `"fingerprint"` (push with fingerprint) and `"fido"` (push with FIDO).

 The `on` method returns a [`PushMobileAuthHandler`](PushMobileAuthHandler.md) object, which can be used to implement the various handler methods.
-Examples for implementing Push Mobile Authentication request can be found in the Mobile Authentication with Push [topic guide](../../../topics/mobile-authentication.md).
+Examples for implementing Push Mobile Authentication request can be found in the Mobile Authentication with Push [topic guide](../../../topics/mobile-authentication-push.md).